EricThomson/pandastim/readme.md

 - INstructions on how to integrate new stimulus class into closed loop.
 - Document how to make a new texture class.
 - How to close programatically?
 Would be useful for smoothness and also could add time/close signal code to save file.
+- Saving: have it save start/end time?
+If you close programmatically would be easier to save end time of program.
+Seems unneeded frankly it only saves what was actually shown already.

 ### To do (long term)
 - check with photodiode at different locations on window: is it identical?